-Well, luckily for you, building your first data project is actually not as hard as it seems.
+Luckily for you, building your first data analytics project plan is actually not as hard as it seems.
 Yes, starting with a tool that is designed to empower people of all backgrounds and levels of expertise such as Dataiku helps, but first you need to understand the data science process itself.
 Becoming data-powered is first and foremost about learning the basic steps and phases of a data analytics project and following them from raw data preparation to building a machine learning model, and ultimately, to operationalization.

 Step 1: Understand the Business